dmoon79/jekyll-gesso/_source/_jobs/gt.md

 ---
 layout: default
 title: Web Developer
-company: Georgia Tech College of Computing
+company: Georgia Institute of Technology
 location: Atlanta, Georgia
 tenure: May 2012 - August 2013
 description: "testing to see if this escapes : that would be great"